BioKlustering: a web app for semi-supervised learning of maximally imbalanced genomic data: Validation

 \textbf{Open-source code.} All of our code is open source in the following GitHub repository \url{https://github.com/solislemuslab/bioklustering}.

 \textbf{Acknowledgements.} This work was supported by the Department of Energy [DE-SC0021016 to CSL].
-We thank Dr. Aurelie Rakotondrafara and Helena Jaramillo Mesa for the motivation on the mycovirus data.
-We also want to thank Ben Huebner from the WID IT team who helped with the public deployment of the web app.
+We thank Ben Huebner from the WID IT team who helped with the public deployment of the web app.
 Finally, we acknowledge the work in \cite{Hotaling2020} which helped us improve the scientific writing of this manuscript.